 In the fall of 2009, I was asked by Jeff Weber (in a comment to this page) whether I had ever encountered a Stikeman & Co. binding with a fore-edge painting signed by M. (Morris) Kalaba.
 Jeff is writing a book about fore-edge paintings, and had discovered a description of a binding formerly in the William Randolph Hearst collection (sold at his death) which mentioned a fore-edge painting on a binding by Stikeman.
 After nearly twenty years of looking at every Stikeman binding I could find, my answer to Jeff was an emphatic ‘no’.
 I have never seen an example. …three months later, I stumbled on one.

-Still, the bindings are wonderful examples of post war (WWI) , pre-depression American bindings.
-The carry the bookplate (oddly slapped on the front doublures) of James Augustine Farrell, President of U.S. Steel, and the first businessman to build a billion-dollar company.
+They are wonderful examples of post war (WWI) , pre-depression American bindings, and carry the bookplate (oddly slapped on the front doublures) of James Augustine Farrell, President of U.S. Steel, and the first businessman to build a billion-dollar company.
 They were not inexpensive to produce.

 The spines, boards, and inner boards (doublures) are sprinkled with 200+ onlays of red and green.
 In keeping with Stikeman’s penchant for showcasing the leather, the gilt and onlay work is relegated to borders, with large open panels of crushed Moroccan leather in deep mauve.

-The fore-edge paintings, signed “M. Kalaba 1919″, are taken from illustrations in the text.
-After years perhaps of hearing “no” from Stikeman, it may be that Kalaba is finally scratching an artistic itch.
-I’m not sure Henry was wrong, frankly, in refusing to allow fore-edge paintings under his leadership.
-Of course, that is speculation on my part.
+The fore-edge paintings, signed “M. Kalaba 1919”, are taken from illustrations in the text.
 There may very well be examples dated earlier.
 But the Hearst example also dates from 1919.
 Still, they are highly unusual, and exceptionally rare on a Stikeman & Co. binding, even a later period binding.
 They must be noted, and for that reason, I decided I needed to add them to the collection.

 The text block of both volumes is gilded on all edges.
 Edge gilding protects the leaves from dust infiltration and oxidation.
 When a fore-edge painting is present, the gilding entirely hides it, making it impossible to see when the book is closed.
 Only when opened can one see the hint of an image.
-Viewing a fore-edge painting requires some inelegant man-handling of the text, especially in small 8vo volumes like these, and is another reason Henry very likely would have frowned on including them in his work.
-Not only does it physically mark and alter the text, but simply viewing the fore-edge painting risks damaging the binding and text itself.
+Viewing a fore-edge painting requires some inelegant man-handling of the text, especially in small 8vo volumes like these.
 Kalaba’s paintings here seem sketchier, rather than highly formal.
 It will be interesting if any more are encountered whether they are similar, or more finely executed.

 February 2010 :: A Matched Pair of Derome Bindings